Beware of Young Girls: Plot

-Meanwhile, Gigi (Nasim Pedrad) advises Grace and Pete (Diego Boneta) to investigate Feather McCarthy (Tavi Gevinson), a former Wallace University student who had a feud with Dean Cathy Munsch (Jamie Lee Curtis).
-When they go to meet Feather, Feather reveals that she had an affair with professor Steven Munsch (Philip Casnoff), the ex-husband of Dean Munsch.
-When Steven announced he was divorcing Dean Munsch, she went ballistic, forcing Steven to temporarily move into the Kappa House.
-Dean Munsch then stalked Feather, showing up dressed exactly like her.
-After the divorce finalized, Steven and Feather moved in together, which further enraged Dean Munsch.
-She then attempted to murder Feather by pushing a transistor radio into the bathtub while Feather was bathing.
-Pete asks Feather whether she would be able to go on record as a source on a story about Munsch, to which she willingly agrees.
+Meanwhile, Gigi advises Grace and Pete to investigate Feather McCarthy, a former Wallace University student who had a feud with Dean Cathy Munsch.
+Feather reveals that she had an affair with the Dean's ex-husband, professor Steven Munsch.
+After the divorce finalized, Steven and Feather moved in together, which enraged Dean Munsch.
+She attempted to murder Feather by pushing a transistor radio into the bathtub while Feather was bathing.